Electric buses, asphalt and bridges: Politicians jostle for federal transportation cash - News Break

 “We don’t really know how it’s all going to shake out at this point.
 We’re not really certain what the larger infrastructure process will look like, either,” Houlahan said.
 “But we will advocate for all of the things that we submitted and more.”

-The post Electric buses, asphalt and bridges: Politicians jostle for federal transportation cash appeared first on Idaho Capital Sun .
+The post Electric buses, asphalt and bridges: Politicians jostle for federal transportation cash appeared first on Michigan Advance .

-Note: Correction: The number of Michigan members of Congress was originally incorrect.